aneldev/dynadux-history-middleware/README.md

 # Create a store
 Let's create a store with [dynadux](https://github.com/aneldev/dynadux).

-Our store exposes the `history` with few methods where dispatching events to the dynaduxHistoryMiddleware
+Our store exposes the `history` with a few methods where dispatching events to the dynaduxHistoryMiddleware

-_If you unfamiliar with dynadux [learn it here](https://github.com/aneldev/dynadux)._
+_If you are unfamiliar with dynadux [learn it here](https://github.com/aneldev/dynadux)._

 ```
 const actions = {